SebisCodes/Stairsclimbingrobot_Firmware/README.md

 # Stairsclimbingrobot_Firmware
- A staris climbing robot as an educational project
+ A stairs climbing robot as an educational project